 Garden jobs for the month:

-- Keep flowering annuals and bulbs growing and flowering well with regular applications of Osmocote Boost+Feed All Plant Types.
+- Keep flowering annuals and bulbs growing and flowering well with regular applications of an all purpose fertiliser.

 - The last of the spring blossom trees should be pruned now.
 Prune to encourage new growth that will flower next spring.